tpimh/nenuzhnix/README.md

 what makes it special
 ---------------------

- nenuzhinx is one of a kind because of the very specific set of software it is built of/with
+ nenuzhnix is one of a kind because of the very specific set of software it is built of/with

  unlike most linux distros nenuzhnix is built of "unpopular" software